 Ensure that you value the opinions of all your team members.
 In this way, they feel valued and cared for.
 If the last-minute requirement comes in, take in all their ideas to judge the project’s deliverability.
 If your team members feel that the change cannot go through, respect their decision, and avoid making the change.

 Nowadays, project managers are using simple project management software to manage their projects and handle scope creep.
 The software gives them a platform to define project goals and objectives clearly and thoroughly.
 Not only that, but you can also address scope creep and make necessary changes immediately while keeping both your team and clients in the loop.
 So, whether you are planning to start a new project or are already in the middle of delivering one, remember the important tips mentioned in this guide to make sure you can manage project scope creep immediately and efficiently.

 Project scope has given a nightmare to many project managers the world over.
 Your business’s size does not matter; big or small companies, both are prone to project scope creep.
 Make sure that you have a thorough strategy in place to handle the unexpected scope creep.

 Document the project scope minutely well in advance, have a process to handle unforeseen circumstances, and encourage your team to say ‘No.’ These clear cut and systematic steps will go a long way in nipping the problem of the project creep at the bud.

 Q1.
 Is scope creep a risk?

 Yes.
-If scope creep is not managed immediately, it leads in project failure.
-Usually, it causes budget overruns or deliverables that don’t match the client expectations.
+If scope creep is not managed immediately, it leads to project failure.
+Usually, it causes budget overruns or deliverables that don’t match the client’s expectations.

 Q2.
 How do you limit scope creep?